Solido: Founding and initial products

 In 1919, Ferdinand de Vazeilles created the Nanterre Precision Foundry.
-It has become one of the most renowned in Europe for die casting of special materials applied to the automobile and aviation.
-In the 1930s, it sought to diversify and was contacted to mold an object for use in advertising by the company Gergovia, a French manufacturer of auto parts famous for its spark plugs.
-The success was immediate and this, now legendary, «Bougie Gerogovia» caused Ferdinand de Vazeilles to have an idea.
-The French industrialist decided to start producing metal toys and filed a patent for this new activity in 1932.
-The adventure was launched!
-Two years later, the Solido brand was registered by de Vazeilles.
-Its name refers to the strength of the toys offered.
-This new company will go through the decades and settle in the French industrial landscape.
+It became widely known in Europe for die casting of special materials applied to the automobile and aviation industries.
+In the 1930s, the foundry sought to diversify and was contacted to mold an object for use in advertising by the company Gergovia, a French manufacturer of auto parts known for its spark plugs.
+Based on the success of this venture, de Vazeilles decided to start producing metal toys, and filed a patent for this in 1932.
+Solido began production, and was registered as a brand by de Vazeilles two years later, the name a suggestive reference to the strength of the toys.

-Despite the Second World War, Solido continued its activities.
-Production slowed down, the materials used were of lower quality, but the factory remained open despite the conflict!
-The brand adapted to the situation and offered «camouflage» toys.
-It also developed new toys, in-keeping with the times, such as a board game on the UK blockade with ships to be destroyed using small explosive mines.
-A kind of Monopoly mixed with a naval battle.
-Guns are also developed for children, as well as other toys related to the concerns of the time.
+Solido's factories remained open and operational despite the Second World War, though production slowed and the materials used were of lower quality.
+The brand adapted to the situation by offering camouflage toys, as well as a board game of the UK blockade, with ships to be destroyed using small explosive mines.

-The post-war period was, as for many French companies, a period of a great growth.